-When you think of administering an estate after someone dies, you likely think of handing out their money and property to family members according to their last will and testament.
+If you’re responsible for an estate where the deceased passed away with fewer assets than financial liabilities, you’ll want to know, what does an insolvent estate mean?
+When you think of administering an estate after someone dies, you likely think of handing out their money and property to family members according to their Last Will and Testament.
 However, many people have financial issues and may pass away with serious debts and few assets.

-When you have more debts than your do assets and property, you are legally called “insolvent.”
-So what happens when you leave behind an insolvent estate?
+When you have more debts than you do assets and property, you are legally called “insolvent.”
+So, what happens when you leave behind an insolvent estate?

 A big part of administering an estate is settling all debts and paying necessary taxes.
 In some cases, however, there is not enough money to cover all of the debts and taxes.
 There are different options for handling this situation.
 First, any joint debts will still be the responsibility of the joint account-holder.
 Debts that are in the deceased’s name only can be handled in different ways.

 Do Heirs Have to Pay Debts of an Insolvent Estate?